Jotace5/Jotace5/README.md

 - 🎓 &nbsp; <samp> Currently studying at the MIT Bootcamp for Deep Learning, aspiring to become an AI engineer.</samp>

-🎓   <samp> Recently finished Coursera Machine Learning in Production, learning to design end-to-end ML systems, from project scoping to deployment.</samp>
+- 🎓 &nbsp; <samp> Recently finished Coursera Machine Learning in Production, learning to design end-to-end ML systems, from project scoping to deployment.</samp>

 - 🌱 &nbsp; <samp> Continuously learning new technologies to enhance my AI skills.</samp>